 We are curious audiophiles.

 At Audio Bacon we value genuine impressions from actual listening tests.
 Although we see the merit of taking an objective approach, we believe one’s enjoyment of music is largely subjective and prefer to approach from that angle.
-There’s much to be said about the human emotional response to music and given the fact we all listen differently, these things just can’t be quantified.
-Due to age, exposure to loud concerts, birth defects, and life experiences, no two ears are ever the same.
+Just because a piece of equipment measures well – doesn’t mean it sounds great to everyone.

 Lastly, it’s easy to dismiss something as snake oil, but unless you’ve heard it yourself, you’ll be more constructive by actually spending time with these designs and do actual listening.
-Laws of physics apply but unless you’re omniscient, you should question all your preconceptions.
+Laws of physics and science apply – but unless you’re omniscient, you should question all your preconceptions.